 Boston Red Sox Mt.
 Rushmore

 The overplayed drought of championships from 1918 to 2004 and the Curse of the Bambino have overshadowed what has been a very successful franchise.
 By 1918 the team had won five World Series and another AL pennant in 1904, a year there was no Series.
 Dark days followed from 1922-33 when they finished in last place in nine of 12 seasons and next-to-last in another two.
 But Sox fans have had much to cheer for recently.
-Even going back to 1966, there have been just six losing seasons.
+Even going back to 1966, there have been just seven losing seasons.
 They have finished worse than second place just three times since 1997.
 The Sox have made 13 postseason appearances in the past 28 years.
 And since the Curse was reversed in 2004, Boston has won two more titles (2007, 2013).
 However, the team has won 100 games in a season only three times, the last all the way back in 1946.
 The famous 1978 playoff game with the Yankees would have been the Sox 100th win had Bucky Dent not shattered Boston’s championship plans.
 The Red Sox pose the toughest test to date in selecting just four individuals.
 Ted Williams and Carl Yastrzemski are easy choices.
 The list of candidates for the last two spots is long, and filled with strong arguments.

 There is absolutely no doubt that Teddy Ballgame belongs here.
 The Splendid Splinter is also in the discussion for the MLB Hitters Mt.
 Rushmore.
 There may not have been a better hitter ever.
 His entire career was spent in Boston and was interrupted twice by stints in the U.S. Marine Corps — first in World War II then again during the Korean War.
 The 10 best on-base percentages in Boston history, ranging from .479-.553, all belong to Williams.